River Trent: The lower river

 The first improvement of the lower river was at Newark, where the channel splits into two.
-The residents of the town wanted to increase the use of the branch nearest to them, and so an Act of Parliament was obtained in 1772 to authorise the work.
+The residents of the town wanted to increase the use of the branch nearest to them, and so the Trent Navigation Act 1773 (13 Geo.
+3. c.
+86) was obtained in December 1772 to authorise the work.
 Newark Navigation Commissioners were created, with powers to borrow money to fund the construction of two locks, and to charge tolls for boats using them.
 The work was completed by October 1773, and the separate tolls remained in force until 1783, when they were replaced by a one-shilling (5p) toll whichever channel the boats used.

 Users of the Trent and Mersey Canal, the Loughborough Canal and the Erewash Canal next demanded major improvements to the river down to Gainsborough, including new cuts, locks, dredging and a towing path suitable for horses.
 The Dadfords, who were engineers on the Trent and Mersey Canal, estimated the cost at £20,000, but the proposal was opposed by landowners and merchants on the river, while the Navigator, published in 1788, estimated that around 500 men who were employed to bow-haul boats would have lost their jobs.
 Agreement could not be reached, and so William Jessop was asked to re-assess the situation.
 He suggested that dredging, deepening, and restricting the width of the channel could make significant improvements to the navigable depth, although cuts would be required at Wilford, Nottingham bridge and Holme.
-This proposal formed the basis for an Act of Parliament obtained in 1783, which also allowed a horse towing path to be built.
-The work was completed by September 1787, and dividends of 5 per cent were paid on the capital during 1786 and 1787, increasing to 7 per cent, the maximum allowed by the Act, after that.
+This proposal formed the basis for the Trent Navigation Act 1783 (23 Geo.
+3. c.
+41), which also allowed a horse towing path to be built.
+The work was completed by September 1787, and dividends of 5 per cent were paid on the capital during 1786 and 1787, increasing to 7 per cent, the maximum allowed by the act, after that.
 Jessop carried out a survey for a side cut and lock at Sawley in 1789, and it was built by 1793.